benharvie/AmaPrice-API/README.md

 The ASIN is a unique 10 character long string, that begins with the letter `B`.
 It can be found in the Amazon URL directly, eg. `https://www.amazon.co.uk/Nescaf%C3%A9-Dolce-Gusto-Jovia-DeLonghi/dp/B00J5ERXZM/`, after the `/dp/` route.
 In this example the ASIN would be `B00J5ERXZM`.

-Alternatively, the ASIN is often listed in the `Product Details` section at the bottom of the Amazon product's page.
+Alternatively, the ASIN is often listed in the `Additional Information` section at the bottom of the Amazon product's page.

 ## Live Demo